0x6DD8/warframe-paster/README.md

 ## Configuration

-You can modify the following constants in [warframa-paster.go](warframa-paster.go):
+You can modify the following constants in [warframe-paster.go](warframe-paster.go):

 - `PASTE_SHORTCUT`: Change the keyboard shortcut (default: `["alt", "v"]`)
 - `PASTE_CONTENT_LIMIT`: Maximum characters to paste (default: `300`)